 - Provides \$15 million one-time General Fund to support emergency financial aid for undocumented students at UC, CSU and the community colleges.
 These students were denied federal emergency aid.
-Funding is available by pausing the Dreamer Service Incentive Grant program, which will re-launch in 2021-22. - Modifies the May Revision proposal to provide \$250,000 one-time General Fund for a student loan working group. - Rejects the May Revision proposal to reduce Cal Grant support for students attending non-profit institutions.
-Students will receive the 2019-20 level of support. - Approves Governor's Budget proposal to provide \$5.3 million General Fund to support the Grant Delivery Modernization project. - Modifies the May Revision proposal to eliminate state funding for the Golden State Teacher Program.
-State funding will be restored if the state receives federal funding.
-Approves the May Revision proposal to provide \$15 million in federal funds to support grants for special education teachers. - Approves the May Revision proposal to reduce 2019-20 support for the college savings program, from \$25 million one-time General Fund to \$10 million one-time General Fund. - Approves the May Revision proposals to withdraw the Governor's Budget proposal to provide \$1.8 million General Fund to relocate the CSAC offices and amend the Governor's Budget proposal regarding the National Voter Registration Act. - Approves the May Revision proposals for technical adjustments to the APLE, SNAPLE, John J. Justice Grant, and Middle Class Scholarship programs.
+Funding is available by pausing the Dreamer Service Incentive Grant program, which will re-launch in 2021-22. - Rejects the May Revision proposal to provide \$500,000 one-time General Fund for a student loan working group. - Rejects the May Revision proposal to reduce Cal Grant support for students attending non-profit institutions.
+Students will receive the 2019-20 level of support. - Approves Governor's Budget proposal to provide \$5.3 million General Fund to support the Grant Delivery Modernization project. - Rejects the May Revision proposal to eliminate state funding for the Golden State Teacher Program.
+Approves the May Revision proposal to provide \$15 million in federal funds to support grants for special education teachers. - Approves the May Revision proposal to reduce 2019-20 support for the college savings program, from \$25 million one-time General Fund to \$10 million one-time General Fund.

+- Approves the May Revision proposals to withdraw the Governor's Budget proposal to provide \$1.8 million General Fund to relocate the CSAC offices and amend the Governor's Budget proposal regarding the National Voter Registration Act. - Approves the May Revision proposals for technical adjustments to the APLE, SNAPLE, John J. Justice Grant, and Middle Class Scholarship programs.